 Besides bilingualism, our research activities extend to several issues, including the nature of the linguistic and conceptual representations, the relationship between language and the sensory-motor system, language and executive functions; language, brain and gender differences, linguistic and cognitive control; psycholinguistic of language production and reading; language function in neurological disease.

-Science is a cumulative process, so its progress and benefits to society hinge critically on multiple scientists testing and building on each others’ work.
+Science is a collective and cumulative process, so its progress and benefits to society hinge critically on multiple scientists testing and building on each others’ work.
 We strongly believe that science advances only if knowledge is shared.
 Accordingly, we are very committed to promote education, internship programs and international collaborations.

-- The role of bi-/multilingualism in healthy aging
+The role of bilingualism in healthy aging

-- Linguistic and cognitive control
+Linguistic and cognitive control

-- Psycholinguistics of word production and reading
+Psycholinguistics of word production and reading

-- Language, brain and gender differences
+Language, brain and gender differences

-- Language functions in neurological disease
+Language functions in neurological disease

 Board of directors: